Temples in and around Coimbatore (Kongu region)

 Lord Soundareswarar as a honey coloured Linga blesses the devotees.
 Mother Meenakshi Amman with four hands blesses in the standing form.
 Markandeswar Linga is found only in this temple in the Kongu region.
 The nectar pot – Amirtha Kalasa – is on the peeta.
 The 4 Nandhis in the temple are in different forms.

-1a) Sri Swaminatha Swami temple (Kovai Kumaran kottam)
+1a) Sri Swaminatha Swami temple (Arupadai Veedu Temple)

-Location: Just at the entrance to the Sulur town, a private Educational Institutions group has constructed a group of temples on the highway itself.
-The temples are Arupadai Veedu Murugan temple, (Thirupathi) Balaji temple and Bhagawathi amman temple
+Location: Just at the entrance to the Sulur town, a private Educational Institutions (RVS) group has constructed a group of 3 temples, Arupadai Veedu Murugan temple, (Thirupathi) Balaji temple and Bhagawathi amman temple on the highway itself.

 There is a shrine of Lord Kasi Viswanatha accompanied by Mother Visalakshi blessing the devotees.
 The 63 celebrated Nayanmars adore the temple.
 The Navagrahas are made in a single stone.